HarshS490/HarshS490/README.md

 ---

 ### About Me
-🌱 I work across various tech stacks and am currently focused on building efficient and scalable applications.
-I'm also exploring the field of machine learning.
+I'm a passionate tech enthusiast currently pursuing my ***B.Tech*** in ***Information Technology***.
+My interests span across web development, machine learning, and algorithmic problem-solving,and exploring the intersection of technology and innovation.
+- 🛠️ I work across various **tech stacks**, building solutions from front-end to back-end.

+- 🌱 I'm learning how to create **efficient** and **scalable applications**, focusing on performance and architecture.

+- 🤖 I'm exploring the field of **machine learning**, with a keen interest in applying data-driven techniques.

 ## 🚀 Skills & Technologies